 The weighting coefficients of indices are determined on the basis of the values of the household final consumption expenditure and of the household final monetary consumption expenditure (for HICP), as derived from National Accounts.
-Additional information used to define weights is originated from the Household Budget Survey, from other Istat surveys and from external sources, which have an auxiliary function, such as Ac Nielsen and GfK Italia S.r.l.
+Additional information used to define weights is originated from the Household Budget Survey, from other Istat surveys and from external sources, which have an auxiliary function, such as Ac Nielsen and GfK Italia S.r.l..

 The COVID-19 pandemic had a significant impact on the consumption expenditure of households who are adjusting their consumption habits to the new circumstances.
-Therefore, for the estimation of the weighting coefficients, it was decided, also in accordance with the guidelines drawn up by Eurostat, to use the most recent National Accounts data available, i.e. the data relating to year 2020.
+Therefore, for the estimation of the weighting coefficients, it was decided, also in accordance with the guidelines drawn up by Eurostat, to use the most recent National Accounts data available, i.e. the data relating to year 2021.
+It should be emphasized that, for reasons of timeliness, the weight system used for the preliminary estimate of inflation for January 2022 was calculated on the basis of the National Accounts data available last December, relating to the first three quarters of the year.
+The extension of the information to cover the entire calendar year, available at the beginning of February 2022, allowed a further refinement of the weighting structures on the occasion of the dissemination of the definitive indices.

 Price changes of goods and services included in the basket contribute to the calculation of the All-item index with their own weight in terms of the expenditure share sustained by households to purchase them.
-However, in order to measure the expenditure shares with reference to the value of the computation base period of indices (December 2020), household final consumption data, are price-updated using the price changes measured between the year 2020 (on average) and December 2020.
+However, in order to measure the expenditure shares with reference to the value of the computation base period of indices (December 2021), household final consumption data, were price-updated using the price changes measured between the average of year 2021 and December 2021.